In this article, I will answer the most frequently asked questions non-divers ask when it comes to getting a recreational scuba diving certification.

 What is the best dive training agency?

-There are hundreds of dive training agencies all over the world and each one will have their own way of being the “best” at something.
+There are hundreds of dive training agencies all over the world and each one will have its own way of being the “best” at something.
 Each agency will train differently so do your research and you will find what is best for you.

 While PADI might be the most popular and most widespread training agency all over the world, their style might not necessarily be the best for you.
 For all you know, PADI scuba diving courses might not even be available in your region or your language.
 So these are the things you might want to consider.